Get Your Invoices Paid Faster with Freight Broker Factoring

 What Is Freight Broker Factoring?

-Freight broker factoring is when your business sells invoices to a third party in exchange for a cash advance.
-It is often used to improve cash flow when customers are slow to pay their invoices, as late payments generally result in negative cash flow that can hurt your business.
+Freight broker factoring occurs when a broker sells invoices to a third-party freight broker factoring company in exchange for a cash advance of up to 99% against the value of each invoice.
+It is often used to improve cash flow when shippers are slow to pay their invoices.
+These slow or late payments often lead to negative cash flow, severely hindering the broker’s ability to grow their company and take on new business.

 The best freight broker factoring companies approve your applications within 1 or 2 days.
 Once you submit an invoice, you will typically receive up to 95% of your hard-earned money within 1 or 2 days instead of 30, 60, or even 90 days.